 We didn’t have a long list of things to see or do in Rio so our sunny apartment was a fine place to spend lazy mornings making plans for the day.
 It was also a fine place to recover if you were sick.
 Michael’s chest cold came back with a vengeance and he became very short of breath and had a deep cough.
 We rushed to find an English speaking doctor on the US Embassy website and found one that happened to be in the building just across the street.
 We found his tiny, one man practice and knocked at the door.

 Unfortunately, a few days later when we arrived in France Mr. Campbell was hit with the same symptoms!
 A doctor there suggested allergies might be part of the problem since we were staying in Samois-sur-Seine, our daughter’s village set deep in the woods, and prescribed steroids for inflammation, and an antihistamine inhaler, and insisted Michael have blood tests, a chest x-ray and a CT scan.
 Fortunately Mary was with us to smooth the process and get him to various appointments.
 At one point there was concern about a pulmonary embolism, but that turned out to be negative.
-We are now in Albureira, Portugal and he is almost 100%.
+We are now in Albureira, Portugal and with the sunshine and sea air he is almost 100% recovered.

 I am telling this long winded tale because we often get asked about health care on the road.
-So far we’ve spent about $800 out of pocket in 2019, all during these past two months.
-We use Insure my Trip for our travel health insurance, and there is a deductible of $1,000. on a $50,000 policy.
-Michael purchases the insurance every 6 months and our current policy expires in June, so even if we were to reach the deductible (hopefully we won’t!) before June15th the coverage ends and we would be starting a new policy.
+So far we’ve spent about $800 out of pocket in 2019, most of that during these past two months.
+We use Insure my Trip for our travel health insurance, and there is a deductible of $1,000 on a $50,000 policy.
+Michael purchases the insurance every 6 months and our current policy expires in June, so even if we were to reach the deductible (hopefully not) before June15th the coverage ends and we would be starting a new policy.
 In the big picture, even though we are out of pocket several hundred dollars, we received excellent care from two physicians, lab work, a CT scan and several different prescription medications for the price.

 All of that totaled little more than my monthly health insurance premium where I was paying $750 for my Kaiser individual health care plan with a $5000. deductible.
 We have dropped that policy while we are traveling this year to save money.
 Michael is covered by Medicare, but coverage does not apply overseas.
 All this is to say, when you travel you can be assured of good medical care - so don’t let a fear of getting ill or injuries stop you.
 There are plenty of travel insurance policies out there, and your own may cover you while you are away from home for shorter trips.